While they are less known than aphids or mites, it’s important that you understand how to get rid of springtails on plants too.

 If you think you may have springtails in your plants, press down with your thumb and watch for springing.
 Remove lichen and other soil covers that are food sources for these pests.

-You may have to apply multiple treatments.
-A soil drench is a good option.
+You may have to apply multiple treatments to eradicate a large number of springtail bugs.
+A soil drench is a good option, especially for nesting sites.
 There are chemical treatments you can use but one of the most effective natural options is neem oil.

 Try Using Neem Oil First